anilabhadatta/educative.io_scraper/README.md

 ### Step 5 (Optional): To build the educative-viewer using pyinstaller:

-#### Install the pyinstaller package and run the following commands
+#### Install the pyinstaller package and run the following commands.

       pip3 install pyinstaller